Psalm 4 has a similar structure to Psalm 3

 In the context of King David being the speaker, what is the ‘honour’ proclaimed here?

 King David perceives himself to be a friend of the Lord.
 A leader who fears the Lord in all that he does.

 He defines his ‘honour’ by his spiritual legacy; his walk with God which led him to succeed in unifying the nation of Israel.

 How can the King’s honour be turned into shame?

 I personally don’t think that the king’s frustration was about more than a general contemplation of the human condition.
 However, King David was aware that his subjects were God’s chosen people.
 They were supposed to be the salt of the earth.
 The ones who through them the entire world would be saved.
 King David fought long and hard to pull the kingdom together and build the Holy nation that God wanted to build.
 Yet, the people were not changing.
-Vanity and deception were still the norm.
+Vanity and deception were still the norms.
 Anger, violence and aggression were frequent.
-As a result, guilt and self loathing were a common virus that eats up any spiritual life among God’s people.
+As a result, guilt and self-loathing were a common virus that eats up any spiritual life among God’s people.
 Holiness, which was the purpose and the target behind David’s ‘honourable’ action, was not achieved, thus turning the honour of building the nation into shame.

 |3 But know that the Lord has set apart the godly for himself 4 Be angry,[b] and do not sin; ponder in your own hearts on your beds, and be silent.
-Selah 5 Offer right sacrifices, and put your trust in the Lord.|
+Selah 5 Offer right sacrifices and put your trust in the Lord.|

 |David then intervenes to communicate with the nation, following three steps: warning, encouraging and advising.